Bachelor of Arts in Social Science with an Inspired Teaching and Learning Preliminary Single Subject Credential (California)

-The Bachelor of Arts with a Major in Social Science with a Preliminary Single Subject Credential combines rigorous coursework in history and the social sciences with training in educational methodology to prepare candidates for careers as teachers of social studies and history at the middle and secondary school levels.
+The Bachelor of Art in Social Science with a Preliminary Single Subject Credential combines rigorous coursework in history and the social sciences as well as teacher education preparing candidates for careers as teachers of social studies and history at the middle and secondary school levels.
 The program introduces students to a variety of fields in the social sciences and concentrates on World History, U.S. History, and California History.
 Students examine worlds, times, places and cultures--including their own--in ways they have never considered and they develop strong skills in critical thinking, reading, writing, and researching.
-The educational methodology and student teaching portions of the program prepare candidates for professional work as single subject social studies or history teachers in a changing cultural and economic environment.
+This program prepares teacher candidates with the knowledge, skills and dispositions required for entry into California’s teaching profession as a social science and history teacher.
+It is designed for teacher candidates who will be dedicated to inspiring all PK12 learners by ensuring for them: social-emotional thriving, meaningful academic achievement, and equitable and inclusive learning communities.
+The program and courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Single Subjects Teaching Credential.

 Program Learning Outcomes